Warren Buffett again encourages investors to bet on America

 OMAHA, Neb.
 (AP) — Billionaire Warren Buffett encouraged investors to maintain their faith in America's economy and the businesses his Berkshire Hathaway conglomerate owns in a reassuring letter to his shareholders Saturday.

-Buffett hardly even addressed the coronavirus that ravaged many businesses last year, instead focusing on the long-term prospects for the railroad, utility and insurance businesses and stocks that Berkshire Hathaway owns.
+Buffett hardly even addressed the coronavirus that ravaged many businesses last year, instead focusing on the long-term prospects for the railroad, utility and insurance businesses and stocks that belong to Berkshire Hathaway.
 But he said U.S. business will thrive over time in spite of the pandemic.

 “In its brief 232 years of existence, however, there has been no incubator for unleashing human potential like America.
 Despite some severe interruptions, our country’s economic progress has been breathtaking,” Buffett wrote.

-The letter Buffett issues each year is always well read in the business world because of his remarkably successful track record and his knack for explaining complicated subjects in simple terms.
+Buffett maintains that Berkshire’s operating earnings offer a better view of quarterly performance because they exclude investments and derivatives, which can vary widely.
+By that measure, Berkshire’s operating earnings increased by nearly 14%, to $5.02 billion, or $3,224.74 per Class A share.
+That’s up from $4.42 billion, or $2,714.76 per Class A share, a year earlier.

+The four analysts surveyed by FactSet expected Berkshire to report quarterly operating earnings per Class A share of $3,413.01.

-Along with offering business lessons, the 90-year-old Buffett reassured his stockholders that he has no plans to retire by joking about one of Berkshire's longest-serving managers retiring at the “ridiculously premature retirement age” of 103.
+Besides the business lessons Buffett offered in his missive, the 90-year-old investor reassured his stockholders that he has no plans to retire; he said one of Berkshire’s most-experienced managers had retired at the “ridiculously premature retirement age” of 103.

+In a break from tradition, this year's annual meeting will be broadcast from Los Angeles instead of Omaha in May, Buffett said.
+He will be reunited on stage with his investing partner, Charlie Munger, who missed last year's virtual meeting.
+Berkshire's other vice chairmen — Greg Abel and Ajit Jain — will also be there to respond during the 3.5-hour-long question period.
+Abel and Jain are both viewed as potential successors to Buffett as CEO, and since 2018, Jain has overseen all of Berkshire’s insurance businesses while Abel has overseen the conglomerate’s non-insurance operations.